thesevenn/phish-hook-web/README.md

 ### 🎯 Accuracy

-- Overall system accuracy: 94.6% (_combined Rule Filters + ML inference_)
+- Overall system accuracy: 93.6% (_combined Rule Filters + ML inference_)
-- Rule-based filter accuracy: 91.7% (_Assuming uncertain cases are treated as incorrect_)
+- Rule-based filter accuracy: 91.7% (\_Assuming uncertain cases are treated as incorrect)
 - ML model accuracy:
   - Email classifier: 99.9% (_trained and tested on a dataset of 40,000 emails_)
   - URL classifier: 91.3% (_trained and tested on 11,000+ URLs_)